Mellurboo/MinOS_SpecSeek/README.md

 ![Logo](https://i.imgur.com/Zg37VpH.png)
-# SpecSeek.
-All in One Specification Tool
+# SpecSeek for MinOS
 A soloution to finding everything there is to know about a computers specifications. all in one elegant location. **a great way to share your device specifications support and features**. not sure if your PC supports some functionality?
-Spec Peek will relay that to you.
+Spec Peek will relay that to you. all ported to MinOS!

 ## Contributing
 I would love to have anyone contribute to fixing bugs or extending feature support, please feel free to make a pull request, or even fork it! *with the licence in mind*.